localstack/docs/content/en/user-guide/tools/cloud-pods/getting-started/index.md

 </disable-copy>
 {{< / command >}}

-Let's examine the S3 buckets within our Cloud Pod:
+You can examine the S3 buckets within the Cloud Pod:

 {{< command >}}
 $ awslocal s3 ls s3://test/